bfriesen/ITInTheDWebsite/README.md

-# IT in the T Website
+# IT in the D Website

 ### TODO: Add notes and announcements here.